vando026/ahri/README.md

 ```

 You can actually set the years, age, and sex for any dataset, providing
 it has the required variables.
-To subset by Age by Sex, the dataset must
+To subset by age and sex, the dataset
-have an `Age` and `Female` variable.
-The `setAge` function does this:
+must have the `Age` and `Female` variables.
+The `setAge` function does
+this:

 ``` r
 hiv <- getHIV()